manassaloi/manassaloi.github.io/_posts/2020-06-09-doc-for-you.markdown

 I use dozens of docs at work.
 I obsess over how I can improve my communication.
 I try to create as many frameworks as I can.
 I believe in focusing on these so that I can accomplish 80% of the work through 20% effort later.

 So don't create processes to impress your team.
-Don't write 50 pager docs to earn brownie points from management.
+Don't write 50-page docs to earn brownie points from management.
 Do it so that you can do your job as a PM better.
 In the end, it is the only thing that matters.

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)